pierre-vigier/Perl6-Math-Matrix/README.md

 ### [submatrix](#accessors)

 Returns a matrix that might miss certain rows and columns of the original.
 This method accepts arguments in three different formats.
 The first follows the strict mathematical definition of a submatrix, the second supports a rather visual understanding of the term and the third is a way to get almost any combination rows and columns you might wish for.
-To properly present these functions, we present examples that rely upon this matrix:
+To properly present these functions, we base the next examples upon this matrix:

     say $m:    1 2 3 4
                2 3 4 5